The Greatest Story Ever Told (Aqua Teen Hunger Force Forever): Broadcast history

 The previous episode, "The Last One Forever and Ever (For Real This Time) (We ****ing Mean It)", was falsely promoted as the series finale and originally aired on August 23, 2015, as scheduled.
 Willis and Maiellaro have referred to "The Last One Forever and Ever (For Real This Time) (We ****ing Mean It)" as the series finale in various press statements and interviews.
 The episode also features a double-length run-time and a tone common in television series finales.

 "The Greatest Story Ever Told" was quietly released as a hidden Easter egg on the Adult Swim website on August 26, 2015, three days after the premiere of "The Last One Forever and Ever (For Real This Time) (We ****ing Mean It)".
 Adult Swim made the link to the episode on their website as a fake ad for career opportunities, on Facebook as a fake ad for eggs, and on Twitter as an ad for special goggles.
 The episode was exclusively sponsored by the video game Destiny: The Taken King.

 "The Greatest Story Ever Told" first aired on television in the United States on Cartoon Network's late night programming block Adult Swim on August 30, 2015.
 The television airing had virtually no promotion, with the exception of a trailer for Destiny: The Taken King mentioning an upcoming "secret" episode of Aqua Teen.
 The original television airing of this episode was falsely listed as a rerun of the pilot episode, "Rabbot", on most television listings.
 This episode has since been properly listed on television listings in subsequent airings after the night it originally aired.

 Reception

-In its original American television broadcast on August 30, 2015, "The Greatest Story Ever Told" was watched by 1.237 million viewers.
-On cable it was ranked No. 1 in its time slot.
-It was the second highest-rated episode of the season behind "The Last One Forever and Ever (For Real This Time) (We ****ing Mean It)", which was watched by 1.590 million viewers in its original debut.
+In its original American television broadcast on August 30, 2015, "The Greatest Story Ever Told" was watched by 1.237 million viewers and garnered a 0.6 rating in the 18-49 demographic, according to Nielsen ratings.
+On cable, the episode ranked No. 1 in its time slot.
+The episode would become the second highest-rated episode of the season, behind the previous episode, "The Last One Forever and Ever (For Real This Time) (We ****ing Mean It)", which was watched by 1.590 million viewers and garnered a 0.8 rating in the 18-49 demographic in its original debut.

 Kevin Johnson of The A.V.
 Club said that the episode was "fairly funny" and was disappointed that Master Shake died in the shootout.
 He also stated that it would be "pretty great" if the series were to continue as an online series of "random events".